wqaetly/ai_agent_for_skill/claude_code_plugins/INSTALLATION.md

 ### Windows Path Issues

-If you encounter path issues on Windows:
+If you encounter path issues on Windows with local installation:

 Use forward slashes or escaped backslashes:
 ```